CharleyPONS/E-commerce/backend-v1/README.md

 ✨ Add a little magic ✨

-> Build in TSED bringing mongoose plugin for interaction with mongoDB
+> Build in TSED bringing typeorm plugin for interaction with PostgreSQL
 > Using stripes with custom payments flow validate in server side
 > Using JWT token for authentication and bcrypt for password security
 > Using nodemailer and express-handlebars